 We treat cocaine addiction on many levels.
 One of the most fundamental goals in our treatment program is the normalization of brain neurochemistry.
 After cocaine has altered the way the brain functions, this must be addressed thoroughly.
 Our protocols focus on this goal for every one of our clients.

 At our center, we have many staff who have overcome their own addiction issues.
-With the correct kinds of help and the true understanding from our dedicated caregivers, addiction to cocaine can be conquered.
-You or your loved one can access the best help available by calling the number listed on this page.
+With the correct kinds of help (orthomolecular medicine, neurotransmitter rehabilitation, nebulized glutathione, IV therapy, acupuncture, and many more) and the true understanding from our dedicated caregivers, addiction to cocaine can be conquered.
+You or your loved one can access the best help available by calling the number below.
 Ask the important questions, and get the important answers.
 We can help you overcome and heal the damage of addiction.
 The most important first step in that direction can be best achieved with correct methods of treating cocaine addiction, withdrawal & recovery.